microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/workbook-tablerowoperationresult.md

 ### Response

-The following is an example of the response
+The following is an example of the response.

 >**Note:** The response object shown here might be shortened for readability.
 <!-- {